seraermolenko/CMPT-353-Final-Project/left_right_dataframes/README.md

 # Description

-This section contains csv files for __
+This section contains csv files generated from the data_aggregation folder.